-The Salt Palace Convention Center, along with its in-house partners Visit Salt Lake, Utah Food Services and PSAV, has attained Level 1 of the APEX/ASTM Certification from the Events Industry Council (EIC) and is a current member of the American Society of Materials Testing (ASTM).
+The Salt Palace Convention Center, along with its in-house partners Visit Salt Lake, Centerplate and PSAV, has attained Level 1 of the APEX/ASTM Certification from the Events Industry Council (EIC) and is a current member of the American Society of Materials Testing (ASTM).

 While certification is an important benchmark, the facility has been practicing green initiatives for many years.
 One of our core values is "responsibility to the environment" and that is reflected in our ongoing practice to reduce, reuse and recycle.
 Read about our Environmental Policy.

 Our in-house partners and all departments now participate in our diversion tracking system so we can collect data on our green practices and work toward a goal of 50% diversion (check out our real-time 2018 Diversion Tracker).
 Plus, we are training staff to understand the importance of sustainable practices, not only at work, but in their daily lives.